-On our helpdesk, we often encounter confusion about WAFs - what they are, how to use them, and what issues they can potentially cause.
+Our helpdesk often encounters confusion about Web Application Firewalls, or WAFs - what they are, how to use them, and what issues they can potentially cause.

 The bad news is that setting up your WAF properly can be a little painful.
 But never fear!
 We're here to help.
 And once you're up and running, a properly configured WAF can make your system stronger than ever.

-This blog will help combat any confusion around WAF basics, and the ins and outs of using one.
+Read on for help combatting any confusion around WAF basics, and the ins and outs of using one.

-A WAF (Web Application Firewall) protects web based applications from common vulnerabilities.
+A Web Application Firewall (WAF) protects web based applications from common vulnerabilities.
 A WAF applies a set of rules to HTTP traffic and blocks actions it regards as suspicious.
-Loadbalancer.org use the industry-standard ModSecurity for our WAF engine.
+Loadbalancer.org uses the industry-standard ModSecurity for its WAF engine.

 Having a web proxy will generally protect your clients, but what about your servers?
 Who or what will protect them from attacks, and who will ensure that you are PCI compliant?